Wheatley126/VRMod-Plus/README.md

     * Fix Halos.
     * Add indicator that objects can be picked up.
     * Add hold finger poses.
+    * Move UpdateShadowControl to a hook and remove the pickup controller.

 * ### UI
     * Add skins and bodygroups to the hands menu.

+* ### Mod Support
     * Properly implement the ENTITY.VRInfo table.

-* ### Mod Support
     * Overhaul input hook.
     * Add more PrePickup and PostPickup hooks (and possibly PostDrop).
     * Replace various instances of hook.Call with hook.Run.